London’s first official Thames bathing spot opens at Ham and Kingston

 The Thames at Ham and Kingston has been designated as a new river bathing water area after campaigners gathered evidence to show thousands of people use the river for swimming throughout the year.

-Marlene Lawrence, the founder of the Teddington Bluetits, which has more than 2,000 members, put in the bathing water application alongside her colleagues.
+Marlene Lawrence, founder of the Teddington Bluetits, which has more than 2,000 members, submitted the bathing water application alongside her colleagues.

 "This is amazing for the river and for the many people who enjoy it," she told The Guardian.